VIER-CognitiveVoice/rasa-meter-reading-bot/README.md

 ## Demo Voice Bot

 To demonstrate how to build a voicebot with Rasa and VIER CVG we have built this little bot.
 This bot is designed to record the meter reading of a specific meter.
 For example, an electric meter or a water meter.
+Please note: This bot is just a little demo.
+Rasa (and CVG) is much more powerful, try it out yourself.

 This bot assumes that you as a customer are identified by a customer number and you can have multiple meters, which are identified by a meter number or meter id.